TritonDataCenter/rfd/rfd/0067/README.md

     - NET-371 (builds on or after: master-20170518T212529Z)
     - NET-376 (commit 554cb97, builds on or after:
       master-20170907T183323Z-g554cb97)
+- smartos-live.git
-- smartos-live.git OS-6160
+    - OS-6160
         - fs-joyent (method for filesystem/smartdc SMF service) update to work properly for first boot of a CN being converted to a HN.
 It needs to cope with the zones/usbkey dataset not yet existing (that comes later when smartdc/init runs headnode.sh for the first time on this server).
         - builds on or after 20170830 (release-20170831)
 - sdc-vmapi.git
     - ZAPI-800 Update provision workflow to not assume a single headnode

 In CR:

-In progress:
+Trent's WiP:

 - smartos-live.git branch "rfd67" (g live)
     - root ~/.bashrc has "hn" PS1 marker on HNs